stat545ubc-2021/Mini-Data-Analysis-1/Milestone_3/Mini-Data-Analysis-3.md

 Using the one-way analysis of variance model in 2.1, we can predict the number of achievement in a game based on the review level and genre.
-The random_game tibble shows a set of three random games with varying reviews and genres.
+The random_game tibble shows a set of six random games with varying reviews and genres.
 Using the model, we can predict the number of achievements based on the review and genre as shown in the .fitted column.
 The prediction is performed using the augment function as part of the broom library.
 This model can be used by game developer to determine how many achievements they should add in the game.
 For example, when creating an action game, developers should aim to add approximately 87 achievements whereas when creating a casual game, approximately 179 achievement should be added.
 However, further analysis needs to be done to determine if these relationships are significant.

 <!----------------------------------------------------------------------------->